 I’m going to highlight the drapery here; rarely if ever do I see such attention paid to an accent item.
 It provided such a fine flourish and finish to the entire wedding reception.

 With guests ready, the wedding reception was off to quite the party.

-Imi and Andy, I’ll forever be thankful for your trust, your kindness, and the life you brought to c for your wedding weekend.
+Friends, I’ll forever be thankful for your trust, your kindness, and the life you brought to cleveland for your wedding weekend.
 Thank you for your friendship, and the opportunity to craft this artwork for you.
 Cheers!